sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa.md

 - **I/O-bound processes**: Spend more time on I/O than computation.
 These have short CPU bursts and frequent I/O operations.

-- **CPU-bound processes**: Perform intensive computation with long CPU bursts and infrequent I/O.
+- **CPU-bound processes**: Perform intensive computation with long CPU bursts (arithmetic computations, logical operations, and program execution) and infrequent I/O.

 This cycle allows the operating system to balance workloads and maximize device utilization.